 Q: I want to move to Paris.
 Can you give me any advice?

-Once that’s approved, when you come to France, you have to re-apply using the same paperwork – and more.
-Photocopy everything at least five times and always carry along everything you might need for all your appointments; photos, bank statements, lease, electricity and phone bills, proof of health insurance and finances, birth certificate, etc…all translated if they are not in French.
+Once that’s approved, when you come to France, you will probably have to apply for a longer-stay visa (Carte de séjour) using the same paperwork, and probably more.
+Photocopy everything at least three times (on A4 paper) and always carry along everything you might need for all your appointments; photos, bank statements, lease, electricity and phone bills, change for the photocopiers, proof of health insurance and finances, birth certificate, etc…all translated, if they are not in French.
+(You may be required to have them translated by a professional translator, certified by the French government.)
 And never, ever throw anything away, no matter how trivial you think it is.
 Someone is certain to ask you for it later.

-You’ll need to make an appointment at the Préfecture de Police after your arrival in Paris, which can take months and your appointment may fall after the expiration date on your visa.
+You’ll need to make an appointment at the Préfecture de Police after your arrival in Paris, which can take a few months and your appointment may fall after the expiration date on your visa – which is always a challenge since you might find yourself in a position of not getting an appointment before your current visa expires.
 Plan on things not going quite as anticipated, and remember there’s a reason the French have so much red wine at their disposal.
-You’ll need it, too.
-Once you get your Carte de Sejour (one year card) you’ll need to re-apply each year; the rules and qualifications changing unexpectedly.
-There are no exact answers and the process changes frequently.
+Once you get your Carte de Sejour (one year card) you’ll need to re-apply each year.
+Note that any information given here is subject to change and revision.
+For the most updated information, best to consult the French Immigration website.

 For information about finding work in France, you can find good advice at Secrets of Paris.